📝 DOCUMENTATION

 - phone_number: Customer’s phone number.

-- updated_at: Timestamp of the last update to this diamond customer’s data.
+- updated_at: Timestamp of the last update to this customer’s data.

 orders